SW-g16/sw/documentation/domain-modelling.md

 // Description of the domain and scope of the ontology, as determined by the application

+Our domain is voting data of official voting assemblies of different countries.
+We map votes, voters and voting assembly compositions through time.

 ## Ontology Construction Methodology

 // 100-200 words

 // Description of the methodology that is used in the construction of the ontology

+We construct an ontology which is able to express the information we're interested in.
+We had an initial data source inspection to see what data is available.
+Our ontology is not more expressive than what is needed - unused terms would be redundant.
+See the Conceptualization section for details on the resulting ontology.

+For the practical task of constructing the ontology, we used Protege.

 ## Conceptualization

 // 200-300 words

 // Conceptualization of the domain (concepts, relations) described, discussed and depicted in a drawing.
-The conceptualization should encompass more than 15 classes and at least 5 properties
+// The conceptualization should encompass more than 15 classes and at least 5 properties

 ### Classes